-- 62. The objective goes on to talk about providing information that is useful to users of financial reporting when they 'assess enterprise value and decide whether to provide resources to the entity'. - 63.
+- 68. The objective goes on to talk about providing information that is useful to users of financial reporting when they 'assess enterprise value and decide whether to provide resources to the entity'. - 69.
 We are supportive of the link between the proposed disclosures and enterprise value as this creates a clear investor focus.
-There is, however, potential for confusion about what is meant by 'enterprise value' as the Exposure Draft seems to offer two competing views. - 64.
-Paragraph 5 of the Exposure Draft explains that enterprise value reflects expectations about the amount, timing and certainty of future cash flows over the short, medium and long-term and the value of those cashflows in the light of the entity's risk profile and its access to finance and cost of capital.
+There is, however, potential for confusion about what is meant by 'enterprise value' as the exposure draft seems to offer different articulations of what it means. - 70.
+Paragraph 5 of the exposure draft explains that enterprise value reflects expectations about the amount, timing and certainty of future cash flows over the short, medium and long-term and the value of those cash flows in the light of the entity's risk profile and its access to finance and cost of capital.
 If this 'predicted' enterprise value is used, it is clear how sustainability-related financial information will help investors and other users assess it.
 As such, it helps support the proposal's overall objective.
-Moreover, this way of looking at enterprise value has the advantage of being consistent with both the IASB's management commentary proposals which talk about an entity's activities creating value if 'they enhance or preserve the present value of the entity's future cash flows' and its conceptual framework. - 65.
-Appendix A, on the other hand, provides a definition of what could be described as the 'observed' enterprise value ie, 'the sum of the value of the entity's market capitalisation and the value of the entity's net debt'.
-In theory, this should be equal to the 'predicted' enterprise value derived using the drivers discussed above but, in reality, this would only be the case if there was a perfect market and the cash flow model used incorporated all of the market's assumptions. - 66.
+Moreover, this way of looking at enterprise value has the advantage of being consistent with both the IASB's management commentary proposals which talk about an entity's activities creating value if 'they enhance or preserve the present value of the entity's future cash flows' - and its conceptual framework.

+- 71. Appendix A, on the other hand, provides a definition of what could be described as the 'observed' enterprise value ie, 'the sum of the value of the entity's market capitalisation and the value of the entity's net debt'.
+In theory, this should be equal to the 'predicted' enterprise value derived using the drivers discussed above but, in reality, this would only be the case if there was a perfect market and the cash flow model used incorporated all of the market's assumptions. - 72.
 If the definition in Appendix A is used, it is less clear how sustainability-related financial information will help investors and other users assess enterprise value.
-Moreover, it would be impossible to apply in practice if jurisdictions decided to require unlisted entities to apply the ISSB's Standards unless changes were made. - 67.
-To ensure consistency and reduce the potential for confusion, we believe that the current definition of enterprise value should be replaced with something akin to the wording in paragraph 5 of the Exposure Draft. - 68.
-The reference to using the information provided to 'decide whether to provide resources to the entity' at the end of the objective seems a little odd, particularly as it does not appear to be referred to or expanded upon anywhere else in the Exposure Draft.
-We wonder whether this text should be deleted or at the very least preceded by 'and/or' rather than 'and'.
+Moreover, it would be impossible to apply in practice if jurisdictions decided to require unlisted entities to apply the ISSB's standards unless changes were made. - 73.
+To ensure consistency and reduce the potential for confusion, we believe that the current definition of enterprise value should be replaced with something akin to the wording in paragraph 5 of the exposure draft. - 74.
+The reference to using the information provided to 'decide whether to provide resources to the entity' at the end of the objective seems a little odd, particularly as it does not appear to be referred to or expanded upon anywhere else in the exposure draft.
+We suggest that this text should be deleted or at the very least preceded by 'and/or' rather than 'and'.